 Harrison Ford (Indiana Jones), Kate Capshaw (Willy Scott), Ke Huy Quan (Short Round), Amrish Puri (Mola Ram)

 1935.
-After a deal to buy an artefact from local mobsters goes wrong, Indiana Jones flees from a Shanghai nightclub accompanied by singer Willy Scott and his young Chinese pickpocket sidekick Short Round.
+After a deal to buy an artifact from local mobsters goes wrong, Indiana Jones flees from a Shanghai nightclub accompanied by singer Willy Scott and his young Chinese pickpocket sidekick Short Round.
 They escape aboard a plane but the pilots are in the pay of the mobsters and bail out of the plane, abandoning them in mid-air without parachutes.
 They manage to escape by jumping out in an inflatable life-raft and skiing down a mountainside.
 They sail into a village in India where the locals believe they have come in answer to the village’s prayers.
 The village’s sacred stones have been stolen and their children abducted as slaves by a Thuggee cult.
 Indiana undertakes to be their rescuer.
 To do so, he must venture into the midst of the cult’s human sacrifice rituals in the mine beneath a local maharajah’s palace.

 Raiders of the Lost Ark (1981) had been a fruitful collaboration between Steven Spielberg and George Lucas, made out of either’s love of serial-type adventure films.
 It was a huge box-office success and ended up becoming the then fourth biggest grossing film of all time.
 Steven Spielberg, George Lucas and Harrison Ford reunited for three further Indiana Jones films, this and Indiana Jones and the Last Crusade (1989) and the long promised fourth film, which eventually emerged as Indiana Jones and the Kingdom of the Crystal Skull (2008), followed by the Spielberg-less Indiana Jones and the Dial of Destiny (2023).
 Although it should be noted that Indiana Jones and the Temple of Doom is actually a prequel, as opposed to a sequel, to Raiders of the Lost Ark, and sets itself one year earlier.